tsykoduk/greg.nokes.name/_posts/2009-07-03-scaling-wide-a-primer-on-scaling-applications.md

 You can also look at this from a business logic view.
 If you can cut your application into portions (say, photos, chat and games for a social site) you can create smaller applications to handle authentication, user information storage, photos, chat and games.
 You would have the photos, chat and games applications leverage the back end authentication and user information applications to read and write shared information.

 This gives us several advantages.
 For the back end application remove all unneeded code (i.e., if you are not going to need to use views, then remove ActionView), plugins and gems.
 Keep the app as light as possible.
 Optimize the DB access and make use of memcached as much as possible.
-Host each of the application shards on dedicated resources (i.e., their own Database's and Slices).
+Host each of the application shards on dedicated resources (i.e., their own Database's and Compute).

 One of the large advantages of this approach is that you can start to optimize your hardware spend.
 If your chat application is 1/2 as intensive as your photo and games applications, it's far easier to assign resources in a targeted fashion and maximize returns.
 In a monolithic application, if the photo application breaks, or needs more resources the entire stack is effected.
 With sharding, you get some buffering from some site wide issues, and the ability to assign hardware exactly where it's needed.
 The big drawback is that it's not easy.